-Marco Adelt, Chris Lodde, Steffen Glomb and Christopher Oster (from left to right) set up Clark in 2015.
+Marco Adelt, Chris Lodde, Steffen Glomb and Christopher Oster (from left to right) set up Clark in 2015.clark.de

-The insurtech company is based in the city centre of Frankfurt.
-The team works in an open-plan office on the third floor of a plain-looking building: desk after desk of computers, surrounded by dull walls covered in colourful post-its full of ideas, strategies and deadlines.
-The team meets every morning, giving everyone the chance to provide an update on what they’re currently working on.
-However, their days in this current location are now numbered: “We're planning to relocate,” explains CEO Christopher Oster.
+The insurtech company has its headquarters in Frankfurt am Main.
+The team works in an open-plan office on the fourth to seventh floor of a fancy building: open-plan offices, table islands, lots of computers, surrounded by blue walls covered in colourful post-its full of ideas, strategies and deadlines.
+Meanwhile, the insurtech company has three locations in Germany (Frankfurt, Berlin and Püttlingen) and one office in Austria (Vienna).
 The young, international team’s qualifications are based on the digital business model.
 Many members of the team are software engineers, while others are insurance sales specialists and marketing experts.
-One of the main aspects of their work is the ongoing development of the “robotic advisor”.
-The assistant is reprogrammed on a continuous basis and "fed" with new data from insurance agencies and customers.
+One of the main aspects of their work is the ongoing development of the app, which is "fed" with new data and equipped with new features on a continuous basis.

 Insurance companies have long been aware that providers like Clark – businesses that didn’t exist in the analogue world – offer an interesting route for new customers.
 As Christopher Oster explains, the majority of Clark app users have been young people so far.
 They are already well-practised at using their smartphones to organise their friendships, banking transactions and holidays.
-So why not add insurance to that list, too?
+So why should it be different for insurances?
 If you’re lounging on the sofa or sitting in a café, this somewhat heavy-sounding topic can seem a lot less daunting.
-Clark is currently working with around 160 insurance companies.
-“We are keen to expand to other countries next year,” explains the young entrepreneur, “probably within Western Europe.”
+Clark is currently working with more than 160 insurance companies.
+Clark has set itself the goal to become Europe’s leading digital insurance manager.

 Read more under the image gallery.